Validating the Galaxy and Quasar Catalog-Level Blinding Scheme for the DESI 2024 analysis: VALIDATION WITH MOCKS

 \subsection{Mock Data and Preliminary Checks}

-To rigorously validate the blinding scheme developed for DESI DR1, we utilize mock catalogs from the {\sc AbacusSummit} $N$-body simulations \citep{AbacusSummit}.
-These mocks were produced by fitting the galaxy two-point correlation function at small scales using {\tt Abacus} halos and a flexible halo occupation distribution model \citep{2022AbacusHOD}, in order to populate the dark matter halos with galaxies\footnote{The mocks used in this work are referred to as {\tt Abacus-1} in other DESI papers, i.e. they were produced with the fiducial cosmological parameters of \cref{eq:fiducial-cosmo}.}.
+To rigorously validate the blinding scheme developed for DESI DR1, we utilize mock catalogs produced from the {\sc AbacusSummit}\footnote{The {\sc AbacusSummit} suite contains 25 different boxes at Planck-2018 cosmology with different phases in the initial conditions, which we refer to as base boxes.} $N$-body simulations \citep{AbacusSummit}.
+These mocks were produced by fitting the galaxy two-point correlation function at small scales using {\tt Abacus} halos and a halo occupation distribution model \citep{2022AbacusHOD}, in order to populate the dark matter halos with galaxies\footnote{The mocks used in this work are referred to as {\tt Abacus-1} in other DESI papers, i.e., they were produced with the fiducial cosmological parameters of \cref{eq:fiducial-cosmo}.}.
 Each tracer at each redshift is populated over all 25 base boxes, giving a total volume of 200$h^{-3}$Gpc$^{3}$.
-These mock datasets aim to mimic the characteristics of the actual DESI DR1 data comprehensively.
+These mock datasets aim to comprehensively mimic the characteristics of the actual DESI DR1 data.
 Specifically, they include features like target galaxy distributions and redshift bins, observational systematics, and have a window footprint applied, thus providing an ideal dataset for testing our analysis pipeline.

-First, we applied our blinding pipeline to our mock catalogs, employing the same pipeline used for the actual data but opting for a distinct set of blinding parameters.
+We applied our blinding pipeline to the mock catalogs, using the same procedure as for the actual data, but with a distinct realization of the blinding parameters.

 To assess the impact of these blinding parameters, we tested them across 25 \abacus\ mock catalogs.
-We aimed to confirm that the blinding did not inadvertently introduce any distortions or biases.
-As depicted in \cref{fig:25mocks_multipoles}, examining both the correlation function and power spectrum multipoles reveals that the blinded and unblinded monopole amplitudes remain largely consistent while successfully altering the BAO position and the quadrupole amplitude on large scales, validating the integrity of our blinding process.
+We aimed to confirm that the blinding did not inadvertently introduce any distortions or biases in the clustering signal, such as spurious changes to the correlation function or power spectrum.
+As depicted in \cref{fig:25mocks_multipoles}, examining both the correlation function and power spectrum multipoles reveals that the blinded and unblinded monopole amplitudes remain largely consistent, meaning the blinded catalogs retain the same overall shape and comparable amplitudes as the unblinded catalogs, while successfully altering the BAO position and quadrupole amplitude on large scales.
+This validation serves as a sanity check to confirm that the blinding procedure does not introduce any unwanted artifacts, such as excess clustering on any scale.
+Therefore, the blinding procedure changes the clustering signal as expected without introducing unexpected distortions or biases.